ccoupal/CNC_Embroidery_Machine/README (1).md

 ![G-code Export](https://github.com/user-attachments/assets/d05c5e1e-c553-468b-bf0c-a8e0ee7b7b26)

 5. Use the jog feature to position the needle and test range.
-6. Start the embroidery process by pressing "Send" in UGS and manually activating the sewing machine.
+6. Start the embroidery process by pressing "Send" in UGS and manually activating the sewing machine slider.

 ![Sending G-code](https://github.com/user-attachments/assets/bf4af091-b874-4335-a120-36a326a926cf)